Maksim99745/eCommerce-Application/README.md

+# eCommerce Application

+Educational project presented as demo-vesion of online-shop.
+Taks is focused on get knowledge of team development.

+Below you can find a detailed description according to used technology stack.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.